 The maximum loan to value is no more than 75%, so you will need to put more than 20% down to qualify for the no income verification mortgage.
 To put down less money, you have to have full documentation of your income, as it is too risky for the lender with limited income documentation.

-How to Qualify for Self-Employed Home Loans and 2nd Mortgages
+How to Qualify for No Income Home Loans and Self Employed 2nd Mortgages

 Also, you should try to buy a house when your income is fairly level for two years.
 Lenders understand that business can hit peaks and valleys, but most self-employed home loan lenders will not be comforted if you made 80% income last year than this year.